KermitXeno/ResIN_MRI/README.md

 - Inception
 - Gating

-Run app.py to run the GUI of ResIN, The GUI of ResIN comes with a transfer learning resnet50v2 to act as a comparison to ResIN.
+Run app.py to run the user interface of ResIN.
+ResIN's GUI comes with a resnet50v2 retrain to act as a comparison to ResIN.